codesnippetspro/code-snippets/readme.txt

 * Code Snippets will automatically clean up its data when deleted through the WordPress dashboard.

 == Upgrade Notice ==

+= 1.7.2 =
+Setting a snippet name and code are now optional; better table creation method; bug fixes

 = 1.7.1.2 =
 Fixes the admin menu icon not loading